Employment Matters…Especially for Those on the Spectrum

 The Frankie Boyer Lifestyle Show is an award-winning show that airs on 14 stations.
 Gina Ireland sits down with Frankie to discuss Extraordinary Ventures; a non-profit organization located in Chapel Hill that employs more than fifty individuals who are on the autism spectrum or otherwise developmentally challenged.

-A Business Model for Adults with Autism Gregg Ireland discusses Extraordinary Ventures on The Kim Pagano Show
+Gregg Ireland discusses Extraordinary Ventures on The Kim Pagano Show

 Gregg Ireland, Board Member from Extraordinary Ventures, talks to Kim Pagano more about its mission and how the organization was born.
 Extraordinary Ventures is a non-profit organization that creates and nurtures self-sustaining small businesses with the philosophy that all people are employable.
 Gregg also discusses National Disability Employment Awareness Month (October), which is an ideal time to explore the possibilities for creating jobs for those who are disabled.